offensive-security/kali-cloud-build/README.md

 There are no interactive prompts, the bootstrapping can run entirely unattended from start till finish.

-Some plugins are included in the [plugins directory](https://github.com/andsens/build-debian-cloud/tree/master/plugins).
+Some plugins are included in the [plugins directory](https://github.com/offensive-security/build-kali-cloud/tree/master/plugins).
 A list of external plugins is also provided there.
-If none of those scratch your itch, you can of course [write your own plugin](https://github.com/andsens/build-debian-cloud/blob/master/plugins/HOWTO.md).
+If none of those scratch your itch, you can of course [write your own plugin](https://github.com/offensive-security/build-kali-cloud/blob/master/plugins/HOWTO.md).

+Example:
+  ``./build-debian-cloud ec2 --secret-key XXXXX --access-key XXXXX``

 ## Features ##